Judge rules against Florida Gov. DeSantis' ban on mask mandates in schools

 The court said that under the law the defendants "did not have the authority for a blanket mandatory ban against face mask policy, that does not provide a parental opt-out.
 They simply do not have that authority," the judge said.

 The order will not take effect until the written order is issued, Judge Cooper said.
-The Court expected the written order to be issued early next week.
+The court expected the written order to be issued early next week.

 Judge Cooper cited evidence presented, including Centers for Disease Control and Prevention recommendations for universal masking of students and teachers.
 He called the health care agency "the gold standard" as part of his decision.